SCHOOL OF FISH

 In 2015, I had an opportunity to interview with the Alberta Society of Professional Biologists (ASPB) on my career as a Biology Technologist (page 9).
 Then after obtaining my Professional Biologist designation in 2018, I had the pleasure to provide the update "The dream that turned into a reality" in 2019 (page 9).

-Currently, I am a member of the Canadian Aquatic Resources Section (CARS) of the American Fisheries Society (AFS).
+I was a member of the Canadian Aquatic Resources Section (CARS) of the American Fisheries Society (AFS).
 As a member of the Mid Canada Chapter, I had the opportunity to volunteer as the Vice President.
 Check out the great volunteering/ job opportunites through the CARS website.

-In Saskatchewan, stay tuned as I am hosting a series of fish identification workshops with Nature Regina and the Fort Qu'Appelle Fish Culture Station (August, 2019).
-We have missed the 2020 season and 2021 will be dependant on COVID restrictions.
+In Saskatchewan, I hosted a fish identification workshop with Nature Regina at the Fort Qu'Appelle Fish Culture Station (August, 2019).

 In Alberta, I was excited to be apart of the Master Naturalist Program with the City of Edmonton in 2015 and I provided a fish identification workshop.
 This included participant interactions by setting minnow traps and identifying species captured to educate other Master Naturalist members.
 Paul Gregg, fellow Master Naturalist, published the story through the Nature Edmonton.